shlomoron/LEAP-solution/README.md

 In reality it was eventually unnecessary, because the only bad targets were among those zeroed out in the submission or in the ptend trick range.

 #### 1.4.3.
 Ptend trick
 Obviously.
-If you are new at LEAP, look
+If you are new at LEAP, look [here for details](https://www.kaggle.com/competitions/leap-atmospheric-physics-ai-climsim/discussion/502484).